ilkkamtk/WSK/Week2/JS-recap4.md

 1. [Event Handling](https://github.com/ilkkamtk/JavaScript-english/blob/main/BOM-DOM-event.md#event-handling)
     - Study only the Event Handling part

-## Assignments:
+## Assignments

 [Download this ZIP-file](https://github.com/ilkkamtk/WSK/raw/main/zip/event-assignments.zip), extract it and move the content to the folder where you have your other files for this course.

 1. Open t1 folder in your IDE/editor.
 In this assignment, you will build upon the previous TODO list assignment and implement new features to enhance its functionality.
 You will continue working with the DOM, event handling, and array manipulation in JavaScript. <br> **Tasks:**
     - **Update `todoList` Array on Item Completion:**
         - Modify the existing TODO list so that users can mark items as completed by checking a checkbox.
         - Update the `todoList` array when a user checks an item to be done.
 Set the `completed` property of the